Kaizen-pixel01/MedSAM_ctrus/README.md

 ---
+### The next few folders help tie the project together

+---

 ## analysis and visuals
   This folder contains the files and noteooks required to perform statistical analysis on the results from the experiments as well as how I used the results to create visuals.